Inforensics/osint-vm/README.md

 - **User-Friendly Interface**: Intuitive design that caters to both novice and experienced OSINT practitioners.
 - **Customizability**: Flexible environment that allows investigators to tailor their workspace to their specific needs.

+> [!WARNING]
+> Be sure to install your own chosen VPN service and practice good OPSEC.
+Tor and Tor Browser are already installed, but may need further configuration.

 ## Screenshot
 ![Inforensics OSINT-VM Desktop](https://github.com/Inforensics/osint-vm/blob/main/screenshots/apps-shell.png)